 What is an Emulsifier?

-An emulsifier acts like a bridge between two opposing ingredients, holding them together in a smooth, stable mixture.
+An emulsifier works like a bridge between two opposing ingredients, holding them together in a smooth, stable mixture.
 The best emulsifiers contain water and oil-friendly properties to help the ingredients combine.
 The most common emulsifiers are egg yolks, mustard, mayonnaise, soybeans, honey, and xanthan gum.

 How to Create a Stable Emulsification